Skip to main content

 Supplemental Essay Type(s): Why, Community

 Option #1) USD is committed to fostering a community where everyone feels a sense of belonging and purpose.
-Reflecting on your own experiences, what does community mean to you?
-How have you helped create inclusive, welcoming spaces for others, and what have you learned from those efforts?
+What does community mean to you and how have you helped create a welcoming environment for others?

 USD’s take on the Community Essay comes with a focus on inclusivity.
-First of all, let us remind you that your community can be just about anything, from your neighborhood to your family to your dojo.
+First of all, let us remind you that your community can be just about anything, from your neighborhood to your family to your pottery studio.
 Pick a community that means something to you and think about how you have contributed to that group.
-Maybe your progressive church welcomes people of many different faiths, and you developed a special language for discussing religion with your childhood friends.
+Maybe your progressive church welcomes people of many different faiths, and you developed a special way of discussing religion with your childhood friends that showed your faith in a different light.
 Or perhaps your school is incredibly homogenous and isolated, and you helped your Spanish class organize Skype chats with a student body in Guatemala to learn more about the world while improving your language skills.
 No matter your starting point, be sure to tell a clear story with a beginning, middle, and end that demonstrates your commitment to creating inclusive environments.
 What have you learned from your experiences?
 It may be tempting to pen a treatise on what community means to you and leave it at that, but the point of an essay like this is to tell a story about you, your contributions, and your personal growth.

 You’ll notice some striking similarities between USD option #2 and Common App prompt #4, which asks you to “Describe a problem you’ve solved or a problem you’d like to solve.”
 In other words, if you wrote your Common App personal statement on #4, you’ll want to skip USD’s #2 to avoid repeating yourself.
 (If not, here are some extra tips in our Common App Essay Prompt Guide!)

-This is your opportunity to not only show admissions how you face challenges, but also demonstrate your creativity and vision.
+This is your opportunity to show how you engage with the wider world around you and how those issues have inspired what you might want to study or pursue in your future.
 If you choose this prompt, take a little time to brainstorm a few “challenges facing humanity” that bother you or affect your life.
-This can range from rising ocean temperatures to racial profiling.
-Although the scope and scale of your problem can vary, remember that USD emphasizes “social justice efforts, civic engagement, social innovation, creativity, and a global perspective.”
+This can range from rising ocean temperatures to racial profiling or shrinkflation.
+Although the scope and scale of your problem can vary, remember that USD emphasizes creating “a more just, sustainable, and equitable world.”

 Want more tips and tricks?